vin-talukar/research/docs/README.md

 ---
 home: true
 heroImage: /images/hero.png
-heroText: Quantifying UX
+heroText: Quantifying Enterprise UX
-tagline: A research project to figure out how can we measure UX through analytics, reducing the dependancy on a qualitative study.
+tagline: A research project to figure out how can we measure UX in enterprise software through analytics, reducing the dependancy on a qualitative study.
 actionText: The proposal →
 actionLink: /proposal/
 features:
 - title: What?
-  details: You know, the web analytics that we use to measure the engagement of users in websites?
-Wouldn't it be great if we had such stuff to measure UX!?
+  details: You know, the web analytics that we use to measure the engagement of users on websites?
+Wouldn't it be great if we had such stuff to measure UX in the enterprise too!?
 Well, that's what this research is about!
 - title: Why?
-  details: Because then you can scale the usability studies and extend them to thousands of users.
-You can also uncover hidden patterns.
-And do cool stuff like automate UX itself!
-Opens up endless possibilities.
+  details: Consumers on the internet behave differently to enterprise users.
+Enterprise users have no choice of leaving a tool and hopping on to a different one.
+The metrics and methods needed to measure engagement of the general web don't apply well to them.
 - title: How?
   details: Well, that's a million dollar question, innit?
 Through my journey, I am hoping to find out a method and will publish it on this site.
 - title: About DDes